Challenging sport integrity

 Our work in this area is timely and urgent given longstanding and contemporary episodes of misconduct amongst individual athletes and across sporting institutions, including corruption, child abuse, doping, public disorder, sexism and racism.

 Through innovative and rigorous research on the causes and consequences of these challenges to sport integrity we are inspiring and supporting relevant stakeholders to improve their organisational practices.
-This not only enables stakeholders to better safeguard those participating in sport, but also fosters novel ways for sport to counteract problems experienced by individuals living in fragmented and violent communities across the world.
+This enables stakeholders to better safeguard those participating in sport, and fosters novel ways for sport to counteract problems experienced by individuals living in fragmented and violent communities across the world.